Adrien-Legrand/AS5X47/README.md

  - **ReadAngle.ino**  shows how to connect the sensor and how to read the measured angle.
  - **ConfigureSensor.ino** shows how to use advanced features of this library in order to manipulate the encoder registers according to the manufacturer datasheet.
+ - **ConfigureSensorOTP.ino** shows how to permanently write a custom configuration using One Time Programation (OTP).

 ### Wiring
 The encoder board must be connected to the SPI Pins of the Arduino Board.
 In the case of an Arduino Uno, connect as following:
 ![AS5X47 encoder connection](extras/images/wiring.jpg?raw=true "Wiring with an Arduino Uno")